Alter-Net-codes/SkyOS/readme.md

 > No forking unless you want to contribute (or archive, archiving is fine)

 # SkyOS readme.md file
-open-source operating system for the Scratch Computing Alliance [SCA]
+SkyOS is an open-source operating system built for the Scratch Computing Alliance (SCA)

-## description
+## Description
-an os built FROM SCRATCH!! its open-source easy to contribute to because it is written in python a very easy langauge! (to learn and program in) *thanks god github exists so the team can work on this.* how to contribute below!
+An os built FROM SCRATCH!!
+It's open-source and easy to contribute too because it is written in python a very easy language! (to learn and program in) *thanks god github exists so the team can work on this.*
+How to contribute below!

-## contributing
+## Contributing
-the website has info on this go to it!
+The website has info on this go to it!

-## website
+## Website
 https://webbrowser11.github.io/skyOSweb/
-also for more infromation on cotributing!
+Also for more infromation on cotributing!

-## work in progress!
+## Work in progress!
-work on this project is STILL IN PROGRESS
+Work on this project is STILL IN PROGRESS

-<ins>written from SCRATCH!<ins>
+<ins>Written from SCRATCH!<ins>

->[!
-NOTE]
+>[!NOTE]
 >NOTE: SkyOS is finishing devlopment soon. (probably late 2024 or early 2025)

-# install
+# Install

 ## Install Dependencies
-python:
+Python:
 ```
 python 3.12.5+
 ```
-modules:
+Modules:
 ```
 subprocess
 os